ajzperson/hopfield-memory-research/README.md

 * **Engine Refactoring (Classic)**: Identified significant redundancy between legacy modules.
 I refactored and merged the logic from **`ClassicHopfieldNetworkFinal.R`** and **`HD+larger_image_decoder.R`** into **`ClassicHopfieldNetworkCore.R`**.
 This created a centralized engine for discrete associative memory that supports the **1982 Hebbian Rule**, the **1985 Projection Rule** (Pseudo-inverse), and the **1997 Storkey extension**.
 * **Engine Refactoring (Continuous)**: Refactored the original **`ContinuousHopfieldNetwork.R`** code into **`ContinuousHopfieldNetworkCore.R`**.
 This engine implements both the **1984 legacy continuous model** and the **2020 Modern Hopfield Network (MHN)** logic, utilizing Log-Sum-Exp and Softmax-based Attention.
-* **Creative Assets (Ground-Truth Patterns)**: I (Allinah Z.) use my original artwork, [**"AZ-Koala.jpg"**](assets/AZ-Koala.jpg), as the high-entropy ground-truth for neural recovery.
+* **Creative Assets (Ground-Truth Patterns)**: I (Allinah Z.) use my original artwork, [**"AZ-Koala.jpg"**](assets/AZ-Koala.jpg), as the ground-truth for neural recovery.
 Awarded [**Highly Commended (2025)**](https://explorersagainstextinction.co.uk/sketch-for-survival-junior-2025-finalists/) in the prestigious Sketch for Survival international competition—selected from 3,500+ entries representing 119 nationalities—it is featured in the 2025 Invitational Collection and available for sale via the [**Real World Store**](https://realworldstore.co.uk/products/allinah-zhan) to benefit global wildlife conservation.
-The "recovery" of this digital image mirrors real-world efforts to protect endangered populations from the "noise" of habitat loss.

-* **The Gallery and Simulation Suite**: I authored a research suite of 3 scripts to benchmark network stability and identify failure thresholds.
+* **The Gallery and Simulation Suite**: I created a research suite of 3 scripts to benchmark network stability and identify failure thresholds.

     **1. Classic Runners**

     * **Research Gallery (ClassicHopfieldGallery.R)**: A benchmarking engine to identify the network's **tipping point**.
 It generates 2x4 comparison grids across incremental noise levels to identify stability limits.
 Please refer to [**How to Use -> Classic Hopfield Gallery**](#classic-hopfield-gallery).
         * **Exhibit: Run `generate_classic_hopfield_gallery()` in R Console**
         ![48%, 49%, 50% noise](results/ClassicH_HebbianSeqGallery_1.png)
-           *Fig 1: At 49%, 50% noise, the network reaches a tipping point and is unable to recover the pattern (49% may recover in some instances).*
+           *Fig 1: At 49-50% noise, the network reaches a tipping point and is unable to recover the pattern (49% may recover in some instances).*

         * **Exhibit: Run `generate_classic_hopfield_gallery("Storkey","Random")` in R Console**
         ![Storkey Benchmarks 1](results/ClassicH_StorkeyRandomGallery_1.png)
-          *Fig 2: At 49%, 50% noise, the network reaches a tipping point and is unable to recover the pattern (49% may recover in some instances).*
+          *Fig 2: At 49-50% noise, the network reaches a tipping point and is unable to recover the pattern (49% may recover in some instances).*

         * **Exhibit: Run `generate_classic_hopfield_gallery(noise_1=0.51,noise_2=0.52,noise_3=1.0)` in R Console**
         ![51%, 52%, 100% noise](results/ClassicH_HebbianSeqGallery_2.png)